publiccodenet/blog/_posts/2021-03-04-episode-four-of-lets-talk-about-public-code.md

 # Episode four of Let's talk about public code!

-In the fourth episode we talked to Lea Hemetsberger from [Open & Agile Smart Cities](https://oascities.org/).
+In the fourth episode we talked to Lea Hemetsberger from [Open & Agile Smart Cities](https://oascities.org/) (OASC).
 We discussed how OASC collaborates with cities worldwide to support their digital transformation journey.
 We also talked about one of their latest resources, the [CITYxCITY Academy](https://citibycity.academy).